razorpay/ifsc/README.md

 Both the packages ship with a 300kb JSON file, that includes the entire list of IFSC codes, in a compressed, but human-readable format.

+The Bank Code and Names list is mantained manually, but verified with tests to be accurate as per the latest RBI publications.
+This lets us add older Bank codes to the name list, without worrying about them getting deleted in newer builds.

 ## License